swiftlang/swift-evolution/proposals/array-variadic-function.md

 ## Proposed solution

 Special syntax could be passed denoting that the argument being passed is an array.
-In the references above, others have mentioned the adoption of ruby's [Splat](http://ruby-doc.org/core-2.2.0/doc/syntax/calling_methods_rdoc.html) operator syntax, `*[T]`.
+In the references above, others have mentioned the adoption of Ruby's [Splat](http://ruby-doc.org/core-2.2.0/doc/syntax/calling_methods_rdoc.html) operator syntax, `*[T]`.

 ## Detailed design

 For a variadic function to accept both arrays of and variable argument, a new syntax should be introduced and prepended to arrays.

-Revisiting the example from the [Motivation](#Motivation) section with this newly proposed syntax:
+Revisiting the example from the [Motivation](#motivation) section with this newly proposed syntax:

 ```
 func a(v: Int...) {